zeekay/koa-coffee/README.md

   @body = 'foo'
   yield return

-# ...but it's no longer necessary!
+# ...that is no longer necessary
 router.get '/bar', ->
   @body = 'bar'